The-Academic-Observatory/oaebu-workflows/docs/oaebu_workflows/telescopes/crossref_events.md

 See the crossref events [page](https://www.crossref.org/services/event-data/), and [data details](https://www.eventdata.crossref.org/guide/data/events/), for more information.

 The corresponding table created in BigQuery is `crossref.crossref_eventsYYYYMMDD`.
+This table is created during the [Onix workflow](../workflows/onix_workflow_step_1.md).

 ```eval_rst
 +------------------------------+---------+